cfoust/cy/docs/docs/layouts.md

 had returned that property's default value and an appropriate error message will be sent to the `/logs` pane.

+## Metadata

+All node types support an optional `:meta` property that can hold any Janet value.
+This is useful for attaching your own data to layout nodes without interfering with `cy`'s behavior.

+You can retrieve and update `:meta` values using {{api layout/get-meta}} and {{api layout/set-meta}}.

 ## Actions

 You can access some layout functionality using [actions](/keybindings.md#actions) that are available in the command palette: